locationtech/geomesa/docs/user/bigtable/index.rst

 Bigtable Data Store
 ===================

-Experimental support for GeoMesa implemented on `Google Cloud Bigtable <https://cloud.google.com/bigtable>`__.
+The GeoMesa Bigtable Data Store is an implementation of the GeoTools ``DataStore`` interface that is backed by `Google Cloud Bigtable <https://cloud.google.com/bigtable>`__.

 The code for Bigtable support is found in two modules in the source distribution: